 Using Familiar Songs in Piano Lessons

 These "songs" are designed to show the child how easy it is to keep their five fingers in a row.
-The result is uniformly boring music, which never excites the child in any aural or musical way.
+The result is uniformly boring music, which never excites the child in any aural, musical or spiritual way.
 The only reaction the teacher has is to praise you if you succeed in playing it correctly.

 This is an exceedingly poor choice of material.
 Children have much more positive responses when the first songs they play are familiar to them.

 Piano Is Easy